Lovisa von Burghausen: Third master

-During the journey, a Russian clerk saw Lovisa crying in an inn, and asked her what had happened.
+During the journey, a Russian clerk saw von Burghausen crying in an inn, and asked her what had happened.
 She told him her story, and he reported it to the voivod of Solikamsk.
 In Solikamsk, the voivod questioned the Turk, but let them go when the Turk told him that the person in his sleigh was an old Russian woman.
 They then left Solikamsk without knowing, that this was the city where the parents of Lovisa lived as prisoners of war.

-At the home of the Turk in Tobolsk, Lovisa was put to hard labour and badly beaten every time she made a mistake of sheer exhaustion.
+At the home of the Turk in Tobolsk, von Burghausen was put to hard labour and badly beaten every time she made a mistake of sheer exhaustion.

 Tobolsk was, however, the city in Siberia containing the largest colony of Swedish prisoners of war, who were allowed to live there quite freely.
-Lovisa took contact with a Swedish woman, who advised her to contact the Swedish lieutenant Magnus Vilhelm Sprengtporten; Sprengtporten had been taken prisoner at Narva the same time as Lovisa, escaped, been taken prisoner at the Battle of Poltava, lead a rebellion at Kazan and been imprisoned for seventeen months.
+Von Burghausen took contact with a Swedish woman, who advised her to contact the Swedish lieutenant Magnus Vilhelm Sprengtporten; Sprengtporten had been taken prisoner at Narva the same time as von Burghausen, escaped, been taken prisoner at the Battle of Poltava, lead a rebellion at Kazan and been imprisoned for seventeen months.
 Lovisa was later to say about him that he was her "greatest saviour next to God".

 Runaway slave

 One day, she left the house of the Turk to buy silk at the market, accompanied by a guard.
-The guard was distracted by a game of sports, and Lovisa mixed with the crowd and made contact with Sprengtporten, who took her to his friend Mattias Johan Reutercrona, where she remained hidden for eleven weeks.
+The guard was distracted by a game of sports, and von Burghausen mixed with the crowd and made contact with Sprengtporten, who took her to his friend Mattias Johan Reutercrona, where she remained hidden for eleven weeks.

 The Turk issued a reward of §100 and the police put a guard round the house, but Sprengporten helped her pass the guards by giving her a pack of clothes and saying that she was his maid on her way to the tailor's.

 She was taken to the house of Christoffer Laudau, which were searched after a tip from a servant who wanted the reward, during which she had to hide three days in water under a tub in the basement.

 She was then hidden in a number of houses.

 Once in the house of her mother's relative, Lovisa Patkull, who lived in a house belonging to the vice governor; during a visit from the vice governor, Patkull put her in bed claiming her to be her sick niece.